 Distribution channels

 Distribution models for both projet outcomes and future more mature envisaged product must be considered.
 Depending on the products / services we will consider:

-Example: Website Delivery

-Example: Advertisement

-TO BE COMPLETED
+For support and maintenance, throw Obeo Designer offer which is already in place, with direct sales (and local partners in several countries)

+For development outsourcing and MW expertise, direct sales with partnership with IT integrator and local specialists

 Pricing models

 Pricing will depend heavily on the objectives of the commercial entities exploiting the project results.
 A competitive environment analysis will be a key input to this activity.

 The project's participants are committed to the creation of software under the Open Source/Free Software model, a proven means to continue useful software beyond project lifetimes.

+Obeo plan to apply the same pricing model he used with success for years with others Open Source projects such as Sirius.

 Marketing Strategy